gvwilson/sdxpy/src/lint/index.md

 [% inc file="simple.py" %]

-[%f linter-ast-simple %] shows the main parts of this program's AST.
+[%f lint-ast-simple %] shows the main parts of this program's AST.
 Each node represents one element of the program, and each node's children are the element nested within it.
 {: .continue}

 [% figure
-   slug="linter-ast-simple"
+   slug="lint-ast-simple"
    img="ast_simple.svg"
    alt="Simple AST"
    caption="The abstract syntax tree for a simple Python program."
 %]

-We said that [%f linter-ast-simple %] showed the main parts of the AST because the full structure includes placeholders for elements that aren't present in this program.
+We said that [%f lint-ast-simple %] showed the main parts of the AST because the full structure includes placeholders for elements that aren't present in this program.
 To see them,